-The data in this report are based on a randomly selected sample of 1004 Wisconsin residents who are 18 years of age and older.
+The data in this report are based on a randomly selected sample of 602 Wisconsin residents who are 18 years of age and older.
 The sample was drawn from a list of telephone numbers generated by a computer.
 This method includes both unlisted numbers and new listings in proportion to their representation in the population.
 Nearly every number was called at least three times before the number was discarded.
-This process, and the sampling itself, is controlled by a Computer Aided Sampling (CAS) System, which monitors the entire process to ensure that callbacks are made at appropriate times and that numbers are sampled correctly.
-All interviewing was conducted from the Harris Interactive telephone center.
+This process, and the sampling itself, is controlled by a Computer Aided Sampling (CAS) System, which monitors the entire process to insure that callbacks are made at appropriate times and that numbers are sampled correctly.

-A survey of 1,004 randomly selected residents has a margin of error of plus or minus 3 percent for percentages of the whole sample.
-For a percentage near 50 percent, for example, this means that repeated samples would produce results between 47 percent and 53 percent 95 times out of 100.
+A survey of 602 randomly selected residents has a margin of error of plus or minus 4 percent for percentages based on the entire sample.
+For an underlying percentage of 50%, for example, this means that repeated samples would produce results between 46% and 54%, 95 times out of 100.
 The margin of error for sub-samples, such as women, blacks, or young people, will be significantly greater.